 Tree surgeon and tree doctor come from the fact that arborists diagnose problems with trees like a doctor does with a patient and removes limbs as a surgeon would.

 So the correct term is arborist, but you can also descriptive terms like doctor and surgeon to flatter them.

 Is tree surgery a dangerous job?

 Tree surgery is definitely not as easy as baking a cake.
-In fact it is one of the most dangerous jobs in the world.
+In fact, it is one of the most dangerous jobs in the world.
 When you think about it a tree surgeon is dangling from 50feet up a tree with a running chainsaw.
 Things do go wrong all the time.

-While training and use of the right safety gear minimizes the risks involved on the job, you still hear incidents of surgeons suffering injuries and fatalities.
+While training and use of the right safety gear minimize the risks involved in the job, you still hear incidents of surgeons suffering injuries and fatalities.
 It’s either one of two things, they tried to cut a corner and did not ties themselves in properly and fall, or the tree they are attached to fails and they fall.
 Some deaths also are attributed to chainsaws and wood chippers.

-If you have a tree at home that requires a surgery or even pruning you shouldn’t attempt to DIY the job or hire an unskilled person who promises to get the job done at the ‘cheapest’ price.
+If you have a tree at home that requires surgery or even pruning you shouldn’t attempt to DIY the job or hire an unskilled person who promises to get the job done at the ‘cheapest’ price.

 This job has to be performed by professionals who bring in the skills and the right safety gear.
 Professional tree surgeons carry public liability insurance and hence you won’t have any liability on your shoulders if any mishap happens.

-In case of any property damage during the tree surgery you will lose your right to claim insurance if the job wasn’t done by a professional.
+In case of any property damage during the tree surgery, you will lose your right to claim insurance if the job wasn’t done by a professional.
 Insurers are well aware of the hazards in this job and hence don’t compensate damages that are a result of negligence or work on an untrained tree surgeon.